jamesdiffeycoding/Animated-Wallpaper-StudioGhibli/README.md

 ## Things I practiced / learned

-- Through this project I learned about the <video> element
-  --- its inbuilt properties (e.g. controls, muted, autoplay)
-  --- browser behaviours (e.g. autoplay is possible but only muted, except with user interaction)
+- Through this project I learned about the video element its built-im properties (e.g. controls, muted, autoplay) and browser behaviours (e.g. autoplay is possible but only muted, except with user interaction)
 - How to use Refs in React to modify styles and classes